yjhjaja/collaboration-and-competition/README.md

 	activate drlnd
 	```

-2. If running in **Windows**, ensure you have the "Build Tools for Visual Studio 2019" installed from this [site](https://visualstudio.microsoft.com/downloads/).
+2. If running in **Windows**, ensure the "Build Tools for Visual Studio 2019" is installed from this [site](https://visualstudio.microsoft.com/downloads/).
 This [article](https://towardsdatascience.com/how-to-install-openai-gym-in-a-windows-environment-338969e24d30) may also be very helpful.
 This was confirmed to work in Windows 10 Home.

 3. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym, and the **classic control** and **box2d** environment environment groups.